elem86/EDAProject/README.md

 At ths point I cleaned the dataset and created the charts.

 ## Histograms:
-Distribution of Cars by Condition - Wanted to see the amount of ads per condition.
+Distribution of Cars by Model Year - Wanted to see the amount of ads per model year.

 Distribution of Cars by Manufacturer - A histogram to show the amount of ads per manufacturer.